brushing-git/Hospital-Readmissions-Project/README.md

 After preprocessing, the data set was split into training and test data with the labels separated from the features.
 Lastly, we noticed that there was some imbalances in the number of readmits based on dropped duplicate entries.
 So we rebalanced the data, and used the balanced data for our training and testing.

-Our training data set was split 80:20 into training and validation sets.
+Our training data set was split 80/20 into training and validation sets.
 The validation set was then randomly split into 10 validation sets for cross-validation.
+Lastly, we created a separate held out test set to run models against.

 ## Statistical Methods